Subscribe to our new Definitive newsletter: High grade digital marketing guidance, topically sorted, and curated to the max.

 Instead of working so hard to prove the skeptics wrong, it makes a lot more sense to delight the true believers.
 They deserve it, after all, and they’re the ones that are going to spread the word for you.”

-In other words, having a unique selling point—even one that ostracizes some prospective customers—is a competitive advantage that allows you to avoid the trap of trying to please everyone.
+Having a unique selling point—even one that ostracizes some prospective customers—is a competitive advantage that allows you to avoid the trap of trying to please everyone.

 Why You Need a Unique Selling Proposition